Nabithraaravind/study-of-basic-gates/README.md

 **Result:**

-The Program is verified and executed successfully.
+Thus, the Program is verified and executed successfully.